Our Messiah Leads

 The bridge that is out indicates the barriers to our obedience to Messiah Jesus.
 We partially work in the body of Christ ministering to God, one another, the hurting and His creation.
 But our work of service is not anywhere near to what God has planned.

-The people walking down the road are God’s firstborn people, His holy ones, including the unchurched.
+The people walking down the road are God’s firstborn people, His holy ones, including those not connected with a congregation.
 Included among the people waiting are those who need salvation.
 Over the years, the Holy Spirit has also led me to see among the waiting Jews in need of salvation.

 The plank indicates we are hindered, but not incapacitated.
 God has poured out His Spirit to restore His people to the Messiah’s way.
 His people have responded in reformation, revival and renewal and brought much restoration.
 But, we have a long way to go.
 The plank is still there.